gaulinsoft/jTypes/README.md

 If you're looking for a more down-to-earth explanation rather than the generic description or tagline, then here's the deal: <em>jTypes will provide you with the ability to develop robust, modular, and scalable application libraries in JavaScript using encapsulation, inheritance, and polymorphism</em>.

 What exactly does that mean?
 You know all those keywords from languages such as C++ or C# that you started missing quite badly after you transitioned to JavaScript?
 You know what we're talking about.
-All those beautiful modifiers of classical inheritance such as virtual, abstract, and override or private, protected, and public that gave you so much more control and freedom with your libraries.
+All those beautiful modifiers of classical inheritance such as `virtual`, `abstract`, and `override` or `private`, `protected`, and `public` that gave you so much more control and freedom with your libraries.
 Well jTypes lets you take those keywords back, so you can develop extremely powerful and robust web applications using the principals of classical inheritance.

 ## What are the requirements?